 With a plethora of technologies available in the market, there has been rising pressure on the brands that aim to fulfill their customers’ vivid needs wherever they are.
-And they are located at any corner of the world.
-They are skilled with various digital technologies and demand promising experiences throughout all touch points which have arisen from emerging channels and digital platforms.
+And they are located in any corner of the world.
+They are skilled with various digital technologies and demand promising experiences throughout all touchpoints which have arisen from emerging channels and digital platforms.

 But as some of the technologies that are already making a splash such as virtual reality, it is still considered to be from the early days from the consumer adoption viewpoint.
-Now-a-days the wide variety of consumers are still depending on more of traditional digital channels such as social media, email and mobile apps for satiating their content requirements.
+Nowadays the wide variety of consumers are still depending on more traditional digital channels such as social media, email, and mobile apps for satiating their content requirements.
 And we need to understand how fast the consumer content consumption patterns have changed over the years?
+How content and devices are co-related in content consumption?
 This article is all about which one needs to go through in detail:

 Digital Landscape is Constantly Changing

 - 90% of all interactions happen through screen-based.